k-scherbitsky/inform-system-dept/README.md

-# Information System of Department
+# Information system of University department